-- 14.9.
-The following costs shall not be considered eligible: - a) debts and debt service charges (interest); - b) provisions for losses or potential future liabilities; - c) costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant; - d) purchases of land or buildings, except where necessary for the direct implementation of the Action, in which case ownership shall be transferred to the final beneficiaries and/or local Beneficiary(ies), at the latest at the end of the Action, in accordance with Article 7.5; - e) currency exchange losses; - f) credits to third parties, unless otherwise specified in the Special Conditions.
+14.9.
+The following costs shall not be considered eligible:a) debts and debt service charges (interest); This identifies the costs that, even if satisfying the abovementioned criteria, cannot be considered eligible. b) provisions for losses or potential future liabilities; c) costs declared by the Beneficiary(ies) and financed by another action or work programme receiving a Union (including through EDF) grant; e) Exchange rate losses are not eligible costs and will not be compensated.
+It is confirmed that just as exchange rate losses are not eligible costs, exchange rate gains are not considered as Action revenue and will not be deducted in the final liquidation process (nor do have to be reported for).
+These rules also apply for the d) purchases of land or buildings, except where necessary for the direct implementation of the Action, in which case ownership shall be transferred to the final beneficiaries and/or local Beneficiary(ies), at the latest at the end of the Action, in accordance with Article 7.5; e) currency exchange losses; f) credits to third parties, unless otherwise specified in the Special Conditions. gains/losses resulting from currency conversion at the reporting stage and those resulting from conversion between accounting currency and other currencies used for the Action (see Art.
+15.9).